+In order to successfully pass each course, students must earn a 75% or above.
 In order to graduate, students must have a cumulative grade point average of 2.5 at the time of graduation.

 Online distance education courses are delivered through the university's learning management system, Edverum, which provides students access to course instructions, syllabi, discussion forums, slides, and videos as well as exams and assignments for each course.
 Students participating in the university's online distance education courses are expected to be in attendance, and complete all course activities, in accordance with the syllabus.